Ukraine's 'kamikaze' PM relishes hawkish reputation

 A balding, bespectacled former economy minister, Yatseniuk exudes the air of an intellectual every bit as austere as the painful economic policies he preaches.

-It is not an image that fits naturally into Ukraine’s rowdy political world known for fist-fights in parliament and deputies being thrown into trash dumpster because of their loyalties.
+It is not an image that fits naturally into Ukraine’s rowdy political world known for fist-fights in parliament and deputies being thrown into trash dumpsters because of their loyalties.

-His face fits well though, in sensitive negotiations with the International Monetary Fund, over disbursement of credit under a $17 billion stand-by program, and with Kiev’s other international creditors.
+His face fits well though, in sensitive negotiations with the International Monetary Fund, over disbursement of credit under a $17 billion stand-by programme, and with Kiev’s other international creditors.

-And his commitment to deep-seated reform of an economy ridden with corruption and mismanagement has made him a favorite of the United States and the West.
+And his commitment to deep-seated reform of an economy ridden with corruption and mismanagement has made him a favourite of the United States and the West.

 Last July he theatrically tendered his resignation when parliament refused to allow his government greater control over energy prices and to increase payments to the army.
 Within hours, Poroshenko had persuaded him to stay on and parliament, in its next sitting, passed the laws.